Murder of Jacqueline Thomas

-Jacqueline Mary Thomas (1945 – 18 August 1961) was an English 15-year-old biscuit factory worker from Alum Rock, Birmingham, who was sexually assaulted and strangled after disappearing on 18 August 1961.
+Jacqueline Mary Thomas (1945 – 18 August 1961) was an 15-year-old English biscuit-factory worker from Alum Rock, Birmingham, who was sexually assaulted and strangled after disappearing on 18 August 1961.
 Her body was discovered a week later close to her home, and the murder sparked a manhunt involving several hundred police officers.
 A suspect was identified at the time, but there was insufficient evidence to charge him, and the crime remained unsolved for over four decades until a cold case review in the 2000s.
 In 2007, 70-year-old Anthony Hall – already serving a life sentence for the murder of another teenager – was charged with Thomas's murder.
 However, a judge subsequently ruled the charge should be stayed owing to the length of time that had passed since the incident.
 Hall subsequently died in prison.